 …that would manifest themselves in the 1990’s with the build of a series of fearsomely fast four-wheel drive rallycross Escorts.
 Developed in conjunction with Gordon Spooner Engineering, the experience gathered was fed directly back into the development of four-wheel drive transmission technology and sequential shift mechanisms at Quaife.

 A switch away from the mud of rallycross to circuit racing saw Quaife build a high powered Ford Escort based GT / Thundersaloon race car.
 This knowledge enabled Quaife to embark on its most ambitious project yet, to build its own V8 powered, four-wheel drive British GT Championship sportstcar contender, designed to act as a developmental test bed for new technologies.

-In recent years Quaife has enjoyed OEM supplier status to the world’s major car manufacturers who came seeking the firm’s unique drivetrain expertise to add driving excitement to their niche high performance models.
-In the last decade Quaife has delivered volume turnkey ATB differential packages to exacting quality standards to Daimler-Chrysler, GM and Ford, most notably on the famous Focus RS model.
+During the 2000’s, Quaife enjoyed OEM supplier status to the world’s major car manufacturers who came seeking the firm’s unique drivetrain expertise to add driving excitement to their niche high performance models.
+In the last decade Quaife has delivered volume turnkey ATB differential packages to exacting quality standards to Daimler-Chrysler, GM and Ford, most notably on the famous Mk1 & Mk2 Focus RS models.

 With the twin demands of continued growth and in order to house large scale multi-pallet robotic CNC machinery to deliver the capacity for large volume OEM projects, Quaife invested in a new plant in Gillingham in 2006.
 This modern site offers 23,000 feet of additional production and quality control facilities, enabling Quaife to offer it’s diverse range of high performance drivetrain products to a constantly evolving global market, creating a new chapter in the Quaife heritage story.